Geography of Florida: Geology

 Florida's landscape cover has experienced considerable change in the last century.
 Prior to 1900, much of the land was covered by forests, wetlands, and prairies.
 Large-scale drainage operations, agricultural land expansion, urbanization, phosphate mining, and infrastructure construction, however, significantly altered these landscapes.
 More recently, sea level rise and climate-related stressors have accelerated these changes, further degrading natural ecosystems (Volk et al., 2013).
 This dynamic history captures the enduring conflict between economic development and environmental protection.
+Florida’s shape has been strongly influenced by long-term fluctuations in sea level.
+During past glacial periods, sea level dropped significantly, exposing large portions of the continental shelf and expanding Florida’s land area (Bostick et al., 2018).
+Conversely, interglacial periods brought higher seas that submerged much of the peninsula, leaving only the central highlands above water (Bostick et al., 2018).
+These repeated cycles helped form today’s coastal plains and marine terraces.

+Much of Florida’s present-day terrain results from karst processes, which occur when acidic groundwater dissolves underlying limestone.
+This process has produced extensive sinkholes, springs, and underground drainage networks, especially in west-central Florida (Polk et al., 2007).
+As a result, regions such as the Brooksville Ridge and the Withlacoochee River area contain some of the state’s most significant karst formations (Polk et al., 2007).

 While there are sinkholes in much of the state, modern sinkholes have tended to be in West-Central Florida.

 Florida is tied for last place (with North Dakota) as having the fewest earthquakes of any US state.
 Because Florida is not located near any tectonic plate boundaries, earthquakes are very rare, but not totally unknown.
 In January 1880, Cuba was the center of two strong earthquakes that sent severe shock waves through the city of Key West, Florida.
 (See List of earthquakes in Cuba) Another earthquake centered outside Florida was the 1886 Charleston earthquake.
 The shock was felt throughout northern Florida, ringing church bells at St. Augustine and severely jolting other towns along that section of Florida's east coast.
 Jacksonville residents felt many of the strong aftershocks that occurred in September, October, and November 1886.
 As recently as 2006, a magnitude 6.0 earthquake centered about 260 mi southwest of Tampa in the Gulf of Mexico sent shock waves through southwest and central Florida.
 The earthquake was too small to trigger a tsunami and no damage was reported.